-Making hard boiled eggs might seem like one of the simplest kitchen tasks, but achieving perfection can be tricky without the right technique.
+How to make perfect hard boiled eggs might seem like one of the simplest kitchen tasks, but achieving perfection can be tricky without the right technique.
 Whether you’re adding them to salads, enjoying them as snacks, or using them for recipes like Chicken Shepherd’s Pie, perfectly cooked eggs make all the difference.
-In this guide, we’ll walk you through a foolproof method to get hard boiled eggs just the way you like them—every time! 🥚
+In this guide, we’ll walk you through a foolproof method to get hard boiled eggs just the way you like them every time! 🥚

 Table of contents